ESodja/AOU_R/docs/index.markdown

 ### Coding (or “coding curious”) users:
 1. [Generate your dataset](./how-to/dataset) on the researcher workbench
-2. Initialize your RStudio cloud environment
+2. [Initialize](/how-to/non-coding#initialize-your-rstudio-cloud-environment) your RStudio cloud environment
-3. Import the R scripts to RStudio
+3. [Import](/how-to/non-coding#import-the-cookbook-files) the R scripts to RStudio
-4. Copy the SQL code from the dataset builder into 'Data_import.R'
+4. [Copy](/how-to/non-coding#copy-the-sql-code-to-data_import.r) the SQL code from the dataset builder into 'Data_import.R'
-5. Determine the analysis you would like to run and which files you will need to run
+5. [Determine](/how-to/coding#determine-analyses-to-run) the analysis you would like to run and which files to modify, if any
-6. Identify and modify code to adjust the existing system to do what you want it to
-7. Type `source('filename.R')` into the RStudio console and press `Enter` or `Return` for each file in order, from top to bottom of the flowchart
+6. [Type](/how-to/coding#run-each-file-in-order-in-the-console) `source('filename.R')` into the RStudio console and press `Enter` or `Return` for each file in order, from top to bottom of the flowchart
-8. Look at the outputs and download your plots and statistical reports
+7. Look at the outputs and download your plots and statistical reports

 [Detailed coding instructions with screenshots](./how-to/coding)